MRaufQureshi/Weathershopper/README.md

 Cypress

 # Local Setup
-UnZip this file locally and open it in IDE
+UnZip this file locally and/or clone the repo & open it in IDE

 # Running E2E tests locally